Beating the Bounds

-The Fifteenth Annual Linton Parish Boundary Walk will take place on Rogation Sunday, 6th May 2018.
+The Sixteenth Annual Linton Parish Boundary Walk will take place on Rogation Sunday, 26th May 2019.
 Why not come along?
 See the fantastic views, talk to friends and neighbours, and enjoy a pleasant, not-too-challenging walk…

 This is an old parish tradition that used to take place every year, all across the country.
 Now very few parishes continue or revive the tradition.
 Please help us to keep it going here in Linton, by joining in…

 Prizes, for the youngest and the oldest to complete the walk!

 Refreshments in the Bull Inn after the walk.

 Starts at 10.30am prompt from the car park next to Linton Church.

 The walk is about 7½ miles long, partly on public footpaths and partly on private land to which access is not normally available.